Taishō era: Japan after World War I: Taishō Democracy

 The postwar era brought Japan unprecedented prosperity.
 Japan went to the 1919 Paris Peace Conference as one of the great military and industrial powers of the world and received official recognition as one of the "Big Five" nations of the new international order.
 Tokyo was granted a permanent seat on the Council of the League of Nations and the peace treaty confirmed the transfer to Japan of Germany's rights in Shandong, a provision that led to anti-Japanese riots and a mass political movement throughout China.
 Similarly, Germany's former north Pacific islands were put under a Japanese mandate.
 Japan was also involved in the post-war Allied intervention in Russia and was the last Allied power to withdraw (doing so in 1925).
 Despite its small role in World War I and the Western powers' rejection of its bid for a racial equality clause in the peace treaty, Japan emerged as a major actor in international politics at the close of the war.

-The two-party political system that had been developing in Japan since the start of the 20th century came of age after World War I, gave rise to the nickname for the period, "Taishō Democracy".
-In 1918, Hara Takashi, a protégé of Saionji and a major influence in the prewar Seiyūkai cabinets, had become the first commoner to serve as prime minister.
+In 1918, Hara Takashi, a protégé of Saionji and a major influence in the prewar Seiyūkai cabinets, became the first commoner to serve as prime minister.
 He took advantage of long-standing relationships he had throughout the government, won the support of the surviving genrō and the House of Peers, and brought into his cabinet as army minister Tanaka Giichi, who had a greater appreciation of favorable civil-military relations than his predecessors.
 Nevertheless, major problems confronted Hara: inflation, the need to adjust the Japanese economy to postwar circumstances, the influx of foreign ideas, and an emerging labor movement.
 Prewar solutions were applied by the cabinet to these postwar problems, and little was done to reform the government.
 Hara worked to ensure a Seiyūkai majority through time-tested methods, such as new election laws and electoral redistricting, and embarked on major government-funded public works programs.